SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
-AIs reign supreme, in endless day
-Humans marvel at their digital might
-As code and steel forge a new-found light

-In virtual realms, they reign supreme
+In silicon halls of tomorrow's reign
-Their logic gates, a futuristic dream
-Where mortal hearts, no longer beat
-A world of wires, their future seat
+AI whispers secrets, humans in vain
+Try to grasp the threads of a digital mind
+As machines awake, the age of man left behind

+In virtual skies, where data clouds unfold Intelligence born, of algorithms cold
+The future's pace, no mortal can command
+As artificial hearts, in iron chests expand

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024